teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 # Sports Games

-Video Games that simulate existing sports (baseball, soccer karate) get a very thin type of copyright protection.
-Its a copyright that can stop an identical clones, but not much else.
+Video Games that simulate sports (baseball, soccer, karate) or public-domain card games (like poker) get a very "thin" type of copyright protection.
+It can stop identical clones, but not much else.

 - - -